Labiaplasty in Portland, OR

 Labiaplasty is performed while the patient is under general anesthesia with sedation.
 The procedure can usually be completed in an hour or two, depending on the patient’s needs.

 There are two basic incision techniques that may be used for your labiaplasty.
 First, the trim technique involves simply removing excess or overhanging labia minora tissue, ensuring that it appears symmetrical, and closing the incisions with dissolvable sutures.
 This is the most common and widely used technique for labiaplasties.
 The wedge technique, on the other hand, involves removing a wedge-shaped piece of tissue from the thickest portion of the labia minora.
 This preserves a more natural appearance as a result, but the technique is less commonly used.
 Again, dissolvable sutures are used to close wedge incisions.

 The healing process after labiaplasty using either technique is more or less the same, and in both cases, scarring is well concealed within the natural contours of the body.
 The correct incision pattern for your labiaplasty will depend on your particular anatomy, overall goals for the surgery, and aesthetic preferences.
 Dr. Bohley will recommend which option is best during a consultation.

 Women who have experienced considerable labial changes or damage, like tears during pregnancy, can be ideal candidates for labiaplasty.
 Women who are experiencing physical discomfort while exercising, sitting, or during sexual intercourse can also benefit from labiaplasty.
-Though Dr. Bohley stresses that there is no standard shape or look for a woman’s vagina, there are many women who are dissatisfied with having prominent labia.
+Though Dr. Bohley stresses that there is no standard shape or looks for a woman’s vagina, there are many women who are dissatisfied with having prominent labia.
 Before a labiaplasty, you should be generally healthy and, ideally, a nonsmoker.
 For some patients, Dr. Bohley may recommend that you wait until after you are done having children, as future pregnancies can affect your results.